Cray-HPE/docs-csm/operations/node_management/Configure_NTP_on_NCNs.md

 # this allows the clock to step itself during a restart without affecting running apps if it drifts more than 1 second
 initstepslew 1 ncn-m001
-# the ncns peer with each other at a high stratum, and choose ncn-m001 (statum 8 or lower) in the event of a tie
+# the ncns peer with each other at a high stratum, and choose ncn-m001 (stratum 8 or lower) in the event of a tie
 local stratum 10 orphan

 # The nodes should have a max of 9 peers and should not include themselves in the list